I have always expressed myself better in writing than verbally. I love to write, paint, draw, travel, play piano, sew, and make crafts.

 Crin is very versatile.
 Swoops, bows, and flowers can be made using crin.
 Crin can be kind of tricky to work with because it can fray and unravel very easily.
 But once you get the hang of working with crin, the only thing that limits you is your creativity.

 This tutorial will explain how to make a flower using crin that you can use to trim your handmade fascinator.
 All you will need is a fascinator base to attach it to!

 *A sewing machine can be used if you are not comfortable with hand-sewing.

 Crin comes with a thread that runs along one edge.
 Remove this thread by grabbing the end and pulling it.

-Don't throw your thread away, keep it!
-We'll use this thread to sew our flower together.
+Don't throw your thread away; keep it!
+We'll use this thread to sew our flowers together.
 This prevents us from searching to find a thread that's just the right shade to match the crin.

 Fold your crin in half long ways.
 Next, use your needle and thread to sew your ends together.
 Take a stitch, turn, and take another stitch.
 Do this until your end is secure.

 This step could also be done by a sewing machine.
 I have made many flowers this way when I was lazy and didn't want to do it by hand!